noflo/noflo/README.md

 * _Independent_: Building the whole control logic of your software as a NoFlo graph, and running it with the `noflo` tool
 * _Embedded_: Using NoFlo as a library and calling some NoFlo graphs whenever your software needs workflows

+When you create a NoFlo graph, it doesn't do anything by itself.
+It only loads the components of the graph and sets up the connections between them.
+Then it is up to the components to actually start sending messages to their outports, or reacting to messages they receive on their inports.

+Since most components require some input before they act, the usual way to make a NoFlo graph run is to send it some _initial information packets_, or IIPs.
+Examples of this would include sending a port number that a web server could listen to the web server component, or sending a file name to a file reader.

+This activation model provides many possibilities:

+* Starting the graph based on user interaction (shell command, clicking a button)
+* Starting the graph based on a received signal (Redis pub/sub, D-Bus signal, WebHook, email)
+* Starting the graph at a given time or interval (running a graph on the first of every month, or five minutes from now)
+* Starting the graph based on context (when arriving to a physical location, when user goes to a given web site)

 ### Running the examples

 File line count using _embedded_ NoFlo: